 Families of students should be welcomed to the school and upon inquiry should receive information about the Catholic faith.
 This should also be true of students.
-If there is a request for entrance into the Catholic community, this should be facilitated through the respective parish.
+If there is a request for entrance into the Catholic community, including reception of the sacraments of Baptism, First Eucharist, and First Reconciliation, the parent(s) should be referred to the pastor/parish catechetical leader.
+Schools must collaborate with parishes in this area.

-In those areas where it has been directed that policies are to be developed at the local level, the following matters should be considered:
+- In those areas where it has been directed that policies are to be developed at the local level, the following matters should be considered: - Inclusion of a process for early identification of the religious affiliation and status of baptism of all children/youth registered in the school or religious education program. - Communication to teachers and religious educators regarding religious affiliation of the children/youth in their classes or programs. - Development of a plan by which children/youth are informed, in the company of their parents, of their nonparticipation in sacraments and reasons for this.

-- Inclusion of a process for early identification of the religious affiliation of all children/youth registered in the school or religious education program. - Communication to teachers and religious educators regarding religious affiliation of the children/youth in their classes or programs. - Development of a plan by which children/youth are informed, in the company of their parents, of their nonparticipation in sacraments and reasons for this. - The issue of whether involvement of non-Catholic children/youth in religious education classes involving sacramental preparation for First Eucharist and First Reconciliation is appropriate. - Exploration of ways of involving non-Catholic children/youth in liturgical celebrations of the sacraments, especially First Eucharist and First Reconciliation, with their respective classes, which would not include actual reception of the sacraments.
+- The issue of whether involvement of non-Catholic children/youth in religious education classes involving sacramental preparation for First Eucharist and First Reconciliation is appropriate. - Exploration of ways of involving non-Catholic children/youth in liturgical celebrations of the sacraments, especially First Eucharist and First Reconciliation, with their respective classes, which would not include actual reception of the sacraments.